sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 - **TheHive** — Excellent for case management and incident response orchestration; pairs naturally with Cortex for automated analysis
 - **Tracecat** — Newer, low-code, focused on compliance-driven playbooks

-A Shuffle + TheHive combination is a popular pattern — TheHive for case management, Shuffle for workflow automation, and both feeding back into your SIEM.
+A Shuffle + TheHive combination is a popular pattern — TheHive for case management, Shuffle for workflow automation, and both feeding back into our SIEM.

 ---